cran/miceadds/README.md

 &#160;&#160;
 -->

-The official version of `miceadds` is hosted on CRAN and may be found [here](https://cran.r-project.org/package=miceadds).
+The official version of `miceadds` is hosted on CRAN and can be found [here](https://cran.r-project.org/package=miceadds).
 The CRAN version can be installed from within R using:

 ```r